npmoewii/give-me-money/README.md

 For Raspbian 10 (Debian 10)

 - Swap needs to be disabled for kubeadm to run correctly.
+After running the below script, you need to reboot your rasberry pi for applying the change.
+To check your swap area using `free -h`

 ```sh
 sudo swapoff -a